After Placement of Dental Implants

 Women taking oral contraceptives: Antibiotics that you have received for your surgery may make your oral contraceptive less effective.
 You should use an alternate form of birth control until your normal menstrual cycle.

 Keeping your mouth as clean as possible following surgery is essential to good healing and one of the best ways to avoid infection.
-Begin brushing your teeth and healing abutments the night of surgery, avoiding the surgery site.
-You can mix 50% hydrogen peroxide and 50% water, dip a Q-tip in the solution and wipe gently over the surgery site to keep plaque from accumulating on the sutures or teeth surrounding the area.
+Begin brushing and flossing your teeth the night of surgery, avoiding the surgery site.
 Be gentle initially when cleaning the surgical areas.
-No rinsing of any kind should be performed until the day following surgery.
+Begin using the prescription mouth rinse the night of surgery after brushing and flossing.
+This mouth rinse should be used twice daily until gone.
 The day after surgery you should begin rinsing at least 5-6 times a day, especially after eating, with a cup of warm water mixed with a teaspoon of salt.
 Try to avoid over the counter mouth rinses that contain alcohol.
+In addition to a salt water rinse you can mix 50% hydrogen peroxide and 50% water, dip a Q-tip in the solution and wipe gently over the surgery site to keep plaque from accumulating on the sutures or teeth surrounding the area.

 DO NOT SMOKE for a minimum of 4 weeks following surgery.
 The heat and toxic chemicals in cigarette smoke are harmful to the healing of wounds and increases the likelihood of implant failure.
-It is well recognized that upper jaw implants are more likely to fail in smokers.
+Ideally you should quit smoking as this will give the implant the best chance of healing and lasting a long time.
+Implants fail at a three fold greater rate in patients who smoke.

 Because of the close relationship between upper back teeth and the sinus, a communication between the sinus and mouth sometimes results from surgery.
-If we informed you at the conclusion of you procedure that this complication occurred please read the following instructions.
+If you had a sinus bone graft performed then a sinus communication was surgically created.
+If we informed you at the conclusion of you procedure that this occurred please read the following instructions.
 Do not blow your nose for at least 14 days after surgery, even though your sinus may feel “stuffy” or there may be some nasal drainage.
 Slight bleeding from the nose is not uncommon for several days after surgery.
 When sneezing during the first two weeks, sneeze with the mouth open to avoid applying pressure to the sinuses.
-Please take all medications as prescribed.
+Please take all medications and nasal sprays as prescribed.
 Do not smoke for two weeks.
 Eat only soft foods for several days, always trying to chew on the opposite side of your mouth.
 Please keep our office advised of any changes in your condition, especially if drainage or pain increases.
 Sinus exposures often heal slowly and with difficulty, therefore, it is important that you keep all future appointments until this complication has resolved.

 Keep physical activities to a minimum immediately following surgery.
 If you are considering exercise, throbbing or bleeding may occur.
 If this occurs, you should discontinue exercising.
 Keep in mind that you are probably not taking normal nourishment.
 This may weaken you and further limit your ability to exercise.